tidyverse/tidyverse.org/content/blog/tuning-delights/index.md

 Warnings and errors can come up in all sorts of places while tuning hyperparameters.
 Often, with obvious issues, we can raise errors early on and halt the tuning process, but with more subtle concerns, we don't want to be too restrictive; it's sometimes better to defer to the underlying modeling packages to decide what's a dire issue versus something that can be worked around.

-In the past, we've raised warnings and issues as they occur, printing context on the issue to the console before logging to the tuning result.
+In the past, we've raised warnings and issues as they occur, printing context on the issue to the console before logging the issue in the tuning result.
 In the above example, this would look like:

     !
 Bootstrap1: preprocessor 1/1, model 1/1 (extracts): Ummm, wait. :o
     x Bootstrap1: preprocessor 1/1, model 1/1 (extracts): Error in extractor(object): Eep!
 Nooo!